Hi! This is a place for me to record interesting things I find while working in Antarctica.

 Is there Internet?

 Yes, but it’s slow.
 Everything is over satellites, with limited bandwidth.
-I have web access, I can make outgoing phone calls, and of course there’s this silly blog.
+I had web access, I could make outgoing phone calls, and of course there’s this silly blog.

 Internet access at the South Pole is only available for part of the day, based on satellite visibility.